-A new registration and inspection regime was introduced in June 2012 for domestic waste water treatment systems, such as septic tanks.
-The new regime aims to protect ground and surface water quality from the risks posed by systems that are not working properly.
-It is being introduced under the Water Services (Amendment) Act 2012 with further detail in a set of Regulations of 2012.
+A registration and inspection regime was introduced in June 2012 for domestic waste water treatment systems, such as septic tanks.
+The regime aims to protect ground and surface water quality from the risks posed by systems that are not working properly.

 Owners of domestic waste water treatment systems need to:

 Operate and maintain the system so it is fit for purpose and fully operational

 Ensure that the system cannot pollute the environment by discharging or leaking waste anywhere it is not supposed to, that is, into the ground or any water source

 Ensure that roof water or surface water run-off cannot enter a domestic waste water treatment system

 De-sludge the system at intervals appropriate to the tank capacity and the number of people resident in the premises connected to it, or as recommended by the system’s manufacturer.
 De-sludging should be carried out by an authorised contractor.
 You should keep the receipt from the contractor for 5 years.

 Waste Collection Permit Holders

 The following list provides details of waste collection permit holders from Cavan, Meath, Monaghan, Louth, Longford & Fermanagh authorised to collect septic tank/wastewater treatment system sludge in County Cavan.

 The Environmental Protection Agency (EPA) has developed a National Inspection Plan to help identify domestic waste water treatment systems that are not meeting the expected standard.
 Such inspections concentrate on areas with high risk to the environment and public health – where drinking water sources or habitats are at risk from waste water discharges.
 They are also carried out in areas of lower risk, but at a lower rate.